 Academic progression means that your next course is at a higher level than the one you have just passed.
 For example, doing a Masters after finishing your Undergraduate Degree.

-If you would like to apply for your tier 4 visa from within the UK, you need to show academic progression or that one of the following is true.
-If not, you can apply for a tier 4 visa from your home country, as long as you are within the time limits of your student visas.
+If you would like to apply for your Student visa from within the UK, you need to show academic progression or that one of the following is true.
+If not, you can apply for a Student visa from your home country, as long as you are within the time limits of your student visas.

 You do not need to show academic progression if any of the following apply to you:

 - You are applying outside of the UK.

 - You are repeating a year or module, or are returning from a period of interrupting your studies.

 - You are doing a PhD and are extending visa to continue your research.

 - You are applying to extend your visa because you are or have just been a Student Union Sabbatical Officer.